leepand/Machine_Learning_offline_tools/README.md

-### Tools using for BigRLab algos
+### Tools using for Machine Learning algos

-The BigRLab’s Toolbox code for machine learning and others
+The ML’s Toolbox code for machine learning and others